 It was clever, and none at all surprising to Zuran when it concerned Lorana Eddenhold.

 The steward signaled the sentry guards, and three took turns laying their swords on each sheriff’s shoulders.
 “Rise, justices of the king’s peace,” she said after their oaths.
 “Do you swear to serve my father, King Hexar?”

 They swore to serve the king, loudly, proudly, as one.
 “The Head speaks,” Lorana declared in the old tradition.

 “The Hands serve,” answered the men with two masters.

 All of them, even Free Believers who probably disdained Elvarenist rituals, signed the diamond, hand to hand, thumbs to forefingers.
 Zur made the sign clumsily; no one noticed.

 Lorana ended court.
 The new justices bowed reverently, thanked the steward, and left one by one, each man curtsying.
-Thick oaken doors shut with a deafening groan.
+Thick oaken doors groaned shut.